 Photo credit: Loo's Facebook Page

 Easily walkable if you're at the College of Medicine end of SGH.
 Try to buffer some time as the queue for this place is long, even on weekdays.
 Go as a group to share and try more dishes.

 The prices are very reasonable too.
 Even after spamming dishes (as seen in picture) it's still less than $10 per head.
 A doctor said that he loves the Pork Chop and Curry Sotong most, and requests more curry on his rice.

 Address: 71 Seng Poh Rd #01-49, Singapore 160071

 Hours: Mon to Sun 8 AM - 245 PM

 Great for an office get-together, perhaps when your boss decides to treat the department.
 Housed discreetly in the Medical Alumni Association, this old school "zhi char" restaurant serves up delicious Har Jiong Gai, Cereal Prawn and Deep Fried Frog Legs.

-Not forgetting their famous Fish Head Bee Hoon Soup too (although I personally find the stock a tad fishy for my liking).
+Not forgetting their famous Fish Head Bee Hoon Soup too.

 Address: Alumni Medical Centre 2 College Road, Singapore 169850